 Suppose that we observe $X_1,\ldots, X_m$ i.i.d.~$\nu_X$ and $Y_1,\ldots, Y_n$ i.i.d.~$\nu_Y$, where $m, n \ge 1$, and $\nu_X$ and $\nu_Y$ are unknown absolutely continuous distributions on $\R^d$.
 We also assume that both the samples are drawn mutually independently.
 In this section we consider the two-sample equality of distribution hypothesis testing problem:

 The two-sample problem for multivariate data has been extensively studied, beginning with the works of~\cite{Weiss60, Bickel68}.
 Several graph based methods have been proposed in the literature for this problem; see e.g.,~\cite{FR79, Sc86, Rosenbaum05, B15} and the references therein.
-Also see~\cite{BF04, SR13, EquivRKHS13} for distance and kernel based methods for the two-sample problem when $d \ge 1$.
-In this section we introduce another multivariate two-sample test that uses ideas from optimal transportation and, in particular, the quantile and rank functions defined in Section~\ref{sec:Q-R}.
+Also see~\cite{BF04, SR13, EquivRKHS13} for distance and kernel based methods for the two-sample problem.
+Recently, the theory of OT and Wasserstein distances have been used to construct goodness-of-fit tests for~\eqref{eq:2-Sample-Test}; see e.g., \cite{BSS18, Ramdas17, delB-AoP-19, Hallin2020, DebSen2019}.
+In the following we propose a tuning-free method that uses the (estimated) multivariate quantile/rank maps defined in Section~\ref{sec:Q-R}.